 South Africa's Zuma bemoans state of ruling ANC

-JOHANNESBURG: South African President Jacob Zuma on Saturday (Dec 16) blamed infighting and a failure to tackle corruption for the troubles of the ANC party, which risks losing power for the first time since the end of apartheid.
+JOHANNESBURG: South African President Jacob Zuma on Saturday (Dec 16) blamed infighting and perceived corruption for the troubles of the ANC party, which risks losing power for the first time since the end of apartheid.

-Zuma, whose reign has been marred by graft scandals, spoke at a party conference that will elect his successor as head of the ANC, though he will remain as head of state ahead of 2019 elections.
+Zuma, whose reign has been marred by graft scandals, spoke at a party conference that will elect his successor as head of the African National Congress, though he will remain as head of state ahead of 2019 elections.

 The two front-runners in the divisive party leadership race are his ex-wife and former African Union head Nkosazana Dlamini-Zuma, and Deputy President Cyril Ramaphosa, a wealthy businessman.

-Zuma said that the African National Congress's poor local election results last year "were a stark reminder that our people are not happy with the state of the ANC".
+The 75-year-old Zuma said the party's poor local election results last year "were a stark reminder that our people are not happy with the state of the ANC".

+He blamed the decline in support on "perceptions in society that we are soft on corruption, self-serving and arrogant."

+"Petty squabbling that takes us nowhere needs to take a back seat," he said.

 The ANC is still South Africa's biggest party by far, but the 54 per cent it won in local elections last year was its worst poll result since the 1994 elections that marked the end of white-minority rule.